What Is Angina Pectoris?

 Due to the insufficient blood flow to the heart, heart cells are starved of oxygen and begin to die.
 When a large number of heart cells die, the individual dies.

-Angina Pectoris is also known as stable angina as this is the most common kind of angina.
+Angina Pectoris is also known as stable angina and is one of the most common kinds of angina.
 Stable angina has a predictable pattern of chest pain.

 There are many types of angina.
 The most prominent ones are:

 - Stable Angina – Also known as Angina Pectoris.

 - Unstable Angina – This condition is characterized by unexpected chest pain during rest.
 Unlike stable angina, unstable angina occurs unpredictably.
 It also changes in frequency and may get worse over time.

 - Variant Angina – Also known as Prinzmetal’s variant angina or Angina inversa.
 It is usually rare and typically occurs in younger patients who have other pre-existing heart conditions.
 It generally occurs while resting, specifically during the night or early morning.